AshiswhoIam/PokemonAiRecognitionGen1/README.md

 Update 2/19 10:00pm 151/151 are done just need to go over each file convert the gifs, also labeled nidoran with M and F will have to take care of that after.

 Hitmonlee missing 1 image, squirtle had an extra.

+~first model had about 0.71%acc only using 1 epoch using 5epoch 3.71%
+with 10 epochs - > 9.9%

+Next making changes adding another layer 512 and lowering learning rate 0.0005->0.0002 + making it 20epochs OVERfitted adding early stoppage

+Tensorflow 2.4.0
+Python 3.7.16
+Cuda 11.0
+Cudnn 8.1.0